la2050/archive/_projects/2015/make-it-in-la-help-connect-and-celebrate-las-entrepreneurial-ecosystem-for-making-things.md

     to include LA companies at low cost in their platform to connect LA suppliers and buyers.
 We are budgeting $20,000 to dedicate to this piece of the project.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    Ideally we will raise an additional $50,000 to extend this pilot to 18 months, giving us runway to prove out the concept.
-We have half a dozen partners that are already working with us on our efforts and we will solicit their support first.
-We also believe that events will provide ample opportunities for sponsorship.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "$60,000 – program coordinator for marketing, event coordination, and participant outreach\r\n$20,000 – technology platform\r\n$10,000 – event budget (to be supplemented by sponsorship and partner funding)\r\n$10,000 – travel budget\r\n"
   How do you plan to scale the success of your proposal?: >-
     Once the technology and the model is proven with 300-500 companies, we will be able to reach out to the broader audience of companies across more